Oceanswave/V8SignalRDebugging/README.md

 Roadmap:
 -------

-+Make the code editor CodeMirror or Ace Editor based +Add ability to look at frames and so forth.
++ Make the code editor CodeMirror or Ace Editor based
++ Add ability to look at frames and so forth.